top of page

 (A chapter in a book)

-in Performing Punctuation: Decolonizing English Mouths, Tongues, Ears and Pens.
+in Performing Punctuation.
 Edited by Anna Brown and Julieanna Preston.
 Intellect.
-December 2024 (working title)
+2025.

 The edited book bears out digressions, indiscretions, transgressions and fabulations of grammatical marks unfaithful to propriety.
 It makes public an on-going and refreshed movement to play humorously and tenaciously with those small but powerful writing marks that regulate, discipline and structure textual language and spoken discourse.